nathanlong/nathanlong.github.io/about.md

 My guiding principles are **Efficiency &amp; Clarity**.

-- As a single contractor with a wide skill set and experience, I can cut out any middleman processes and expenses.
+- As a one man team, you deal with me directly at all stages of the project.
+There is no middleman to pay.
 - I work from home, keeping overhead small.
 - Minimalism is nice, but clarity is better.
 The clearest solution is not always the simplest one.